Where are we going?!

 - tourist fee Turkmenistan ($2 p.p.p.n.)

-- meals, unless stated otherwise
+- meals and alcohol beverages, unless stated otherwise

 - personal expenses